Editor | Communications Strategist | Writing Coach | Admissions Advisor | Community Educator

 “You have to act as if it were possible to radically transform the world.
 And you have to do it all the time.” ~ Angela Davis

 A sampling of recent projects registers the breadth of my work, professional expertise, and genre range.
-Topics include: radicalizing higher education; philosophy of mind; trauma-informed mental health; Greek tragedy and the Anthropocene; ecological renewal; a social benefit platform to enhance immigrants’ economic and social inclusion; conflict mineral trade in Central Africa; the impact of Black Lives Matter in the corporate sector; new dimensions of Caribbean art and directions for its interpretation; memoirs of authors ranging in age from mid-thirties to mid-seventies; coming of age as an undocumented immigrant; national and local civil rights histories; policymaking with an equity lens; spiritual journeys and transformation; Black economic empowerment; and geographical reflections of racial inequities.
+Topics include: radicalizing higher education; philosophy of mind; trauma-informed mental health care; Greek tragedy and the Anthropocene; ecological renewal; a social benefit platform to enhance immigrants’ economic and social inclusion; conflict mineral trade in Central Africa; homelessness and public libraries; the impact of Black Lives Matter in the corporate sector; new dimensions of Caribbean art and directions for its interpretation; memoirs of authors ranging in age from mid-thirties to mid-seventies; coming of age as an undocumented immigrant; national and local civil rights histories; policymaking with an equity lens; spiritual journeys and transformation; Black economic empowerment; environmental regulations and corporate climate commitments; guaranteed income as a transformative social justice program; and geographical reflections of racial inequities, including targeted work in the Mississippi Delta.

 I offer targeted support to assist adults and young adults with building creative fluency and confidence.
 Guided by individuals’ interests, capabilities, and experiences, I employ resources and techniques that facilitate more captivating, lucid, and dynamic literary expression.
 In private sessions and group classes, we harness curiosity, remain open to inspiration, and attune ourselves to the mechanics and mysteries of the written word.
 In all of this work, I initiate conversations and activities that challenge interpretive, expressive, and experiential horizons to explore the edges, gaps, and margins of human connection and communication.